-IT's intentions for publishing Security Policies are not to impose restrictions that are contrary to the Oklahoma County Elected Official's established culture of openness, trust and integrity.
+The BOCC's Information Technology Department!T's intentions for publishing Security Policies are not to impose restrictions that are contrary to the Oklahoma County Elected Official's established culture of openness, trust and integrity.
 IT is committed to protecting employees and partners from illegal or damaging actions by individuals, either knowingly or unknowingly.

-Internet/Intranet/Extranet-related systems, including but not limited to computer equipment, software, operating systems, storage media, network accounts providing electronic mail, www browsing, and FTP, are the property of Oklahoma County.
+Management informationInternet/Intranet/Extranet related systems, including but not limited to computer equipment, software, operating systems, storage media, network accounts providing electronic mail, webww browsing, and FTP, and the data stored on them, including personal voice mail messages, are the property of Oklahoma County.
 These systems are to be used for business purposes in serving the interests of the organization, and of its constituents in the course of normal operations.